 Higher estrogen exposure may increase the risk of adverse reactions, including venous thromboembolism (VTE).
 The Area Under the Curve (AUC) for ethinyl estradiol (EE) is approximately 60% higher in women using XULANE compared to oral contraceptives containing EE 35 mcg.
 In contrast, the peak concentration (Cmax) for EE is approximately 25% lower in women using norelgestromin and ethinyl estradiol transdermal system [see Clinical Pharmacology (12.3)].

-Xulane is indicated for the prevention of pregnancy in women with a body mass index (BMI) < 30 kg/m2 for whom a transdermal delivery system is an appropriate method of contraception.
+Xulane is indicated for the prevention of pregnancy in women with a body mass index (BMI) <30 kg/m2 for whom a combined hormonal contraceptive is appropriate.

 Limitations of Use:

 Xulane may be less effective in preventing pregnancy in women who weigh 198 lbs.
 (90 kg) or more.
 Xulane is contraindicated for use in women with BMI ≥ 30 kg/m2 [see Contraindications (4), Warnings and Precautions (5.1) and Clinical Studies (14)].